-The Museum’s internship program provides an opportunity to participate in the daily operations of one of New York City’s most important Jewish sites, the 1887 Eldridge Street Synagogue.
-Student interns learn about Museum practice and gain professional skills in a variety of fields, including public programming, education, fundraising, communications, and archives.
+Do you love history, architecture and/or Jewish culture?
+Our Museum Internships program take you behind the scenes of one of NYC’s most important Jewish sites, the 1887 Eldridge Street Synagogue.
+College and graduate level student interns learn about museum practice and gain professional skills in a variety of fields, including public programming, education, fundraising, communications, and archives.

 The Museum offers fall, spring & summer internships for undergraduate and graduate students, as well as recent college graduates.
 Over the past several years, we have had interns from Brandeis University, Brown University, Grinnell College, Jewish Theological Seminary, The New School, Pratt Institute, Rutgers University, Skidmore College, University of Pennsylvania, University of Vermont, University of Illinois, Williams College, Yeshiva University and more.